 Easter Sunday means something different to each of us, for me, it is a weekend of religious celebration and a weekend to be grateful for everything we have.
-I think that given our current circumstances, it’s extra important to look for the positives in everything.
+I think that it’s important to always look for the positives in everything.
 To find things to be grateful for each day.
 Below are ways that I think will make this year extra fun.

 It is so much fun to bake with our kids.
 No doubt messier but so worth it.
 Here are some links to a couple of Easter baking activities to do at home that I love.